 While it is very hard for web sites to secure their applications, application hacking is quite simple.
-A hacker typically spends a few hours understanding the web application, thinking like a programmer and identifying the shortcuts he would have created if had he built this web application.
-After doing so, the hacker uses a web browser and attempts to interact with the application and its surrounding infrastructure in malicious ways.
+All the hacker has to do is spendA hacker typically spends a few hours understanding the web application, thinking like a programmer and identifying the shortcuts he would have created if he had he built this web application.
+After doing so, the hackersimply uses a web browser and attempts to interact with the application and its surrounding infrastructure in malicious ways.